The fighters have made weight and all three UFC 261 title fights are ON!

 A huge rematch between current welterweight champion Kamaru Usman and Jorge Masvidal sits atop the card, but that’s just the beginning.

-in what was a fairly one-sided battle.
+Usman defeated Masvidal in their first encounter in what was a fairly one-sided battle.
 But, given the fact Masvidal took the fight on extremely short notice (and the fact Masvidal is probably the biggest draw in the division) this contest is still a compelling one.
 Masvidal showed flashes of a skillset that could trouble a wrestler like Usman.
 This fight could be a close one.
 Certainly much closer than in the first.

 The co-main event is perhaps the most exciting.
 Zhang Weili is UFC’s first Chinese champion and her last fight — against Joanna Jędrzejczyk — wasn’t just the best women’s fight in MMA history, it might be the best fight ever, period.
 The thought of her facing off against former UFC strawweight champ Rose Namajunas is a salivating one.
 I wouldn’t be surprised if this is another fight of the year candidate.